 There are two methods for working out the cost of customer acquisition: a simple (but less accurate) way and a more complex way that involves many other variables.

-Ultimately, there is only one way that is correct, which is a complex way.
-However, doing things the simple way is more useful than not doing them at all in order to get an idea of how different channels are performing in relation to each other.
-Be wary of using it when going over your LTV: CAC, as it misses out a lot of key costs.
+Ultimately, there is only one correct way, which is a complex way.
+However, doing things the simple way is more useful than not doing them at all to get an idea of how different channels are performing in relation to each other.
+Be wary of using it when going over your LTV: CAC, as it misses out on a lot of key costs.

 Where: